juju/juju/doc/architectural-overview.md

 over 400 lines.

-It's deliberately implemented as conceptually single-threaded (just like almost everything else in juju -- rampaging concurrency is the root of much evil, and so we save ourselves a huge number of headaches by hiding concurrency behind event channels and handling a single event at a time), but this property has degraded over time; in particular, the `RunListener` code can inject events at unhelpful
+It's deliberately implemented as conceptually single-threaded (just like almost everything else in Juju -- rampaging concurrency is the root of much evil, and so we save ourselves a huge number of headaches by hiding concurrency behind event channels and handling a single event at a time), but this property has degraded over time; in particular, the `RunListener` code can inject events at unhelpful